 The primary goal of Experiment 1 was to test the effect of list type on reactivity.
 In doing so, this experiment assessed reactivity effects for a group of participants who studied a mixed list of forward and unrelated pairs and tested whether these effects would extend to pairs presented in a pure-list context in which only one pair type was studied.
-Starting with participants in the mixed-list group, the predicted pattern of reactivity emerged.
-Relative to the control group, making JOLs increased correct recall of forward pairs—a positive reactivity pattern—but produced no recall benefit for unrelated pairs.
+Starting with the mixed-list group, the predicted pattern of reactivity emerged.
+Relative to the no-JOL group, making JOLs increased correct recall of forward pairs—a positive reactivity pattern—but produced no benefit for unrelated pairs.
 This finding replicates previous work on JOL reactivity (e.g., Janes et al., 2018; Soderstrom et al. 2015).
-Finally, reactivity patterns observed for JOLs again extended to frequency judgments, replicating findings by Maxwell and Huff (2022).
-Taken together, it is likely that reactivity occurs on related pairs whenever the encoding task strengthens relational cues, though we note that more work is needed to fully test the mechanisms underlying reactivity for different judgment types.
+Finally, reactivity patterns observed for JOLs extended to frequency judgments, replicating findings by Maxwell and Huff (2022).
+Taken together, it is likely that reactivity occurs on related pairs whenever the judgment task strengthens relational cues.
+However, there may be qualitative differences in how these cues are strengthened.
+In particular, JOLs encourage participants to examine cue-target relations to make a prediction whereas frequency judgments process cue-target relations based on previously stored semantic knowledge of word frequencies.

-Importantly, Experiment 1 showed that previously reported reactivity effects are not restricted to mixed-list designs.
+In addition to task effects on reactivity, Experiment 1 showed that previously reported reactivity effects are not restricted to mixed-list designs.
 Pure lists showed positive JOL reactivity patterns for related pairs that mirrored mixed lists, and again, this reactivity pattern extended to frequency judgments.
 Because reactivity extended to pure lists, these effects are not simply the result of a comparison process (i.e., participants prioritizing easy pairs at the expense of more difficult ones as predicted by the changed-goal hypothesis).
 Instead, reactivity appears driven almost exclusively by pair relatedness, which further supports a cue-strengthening account (Soderstrom et al., 2015).
 This account, however, also posits that for reactivity to occur, cues used to inform JOLs (e.g., relatedness) must be made available at test.
 For backward pairs (e.g., card-credit), the cue and target are related, yet the target item is an uncommon response to the cue.
-Thus, although backward pairs are thematically related, relatedness cues for this pair type are less likely to be available at retrieval.
+Thus, although backward pairs are thematically related, they are deceptive, as relatedness cues for this pair type are less likely to be available at retrieval.
 However, reactivity may still occur for this pair type.
 Recently, Maxwell and Huff (2022) showed that positive reactivity on forward pairs extends to backward pairs.
 To explain this finding, they proposed that the presence of intrinsic relatedness cues at encoding may be sufficient to trigger reactivity, as these cues encourage participants to use a relational encoding strategy.
 Therefore, any reactivity on backward associates may also reflect additional processing from the use of a relational strategy in addition to cue-strengthening.

 To test this possibility, Experiment 2 compared mixed- and pure-list reactivity patterns using backward and unrelated pairs.
-Like forward pairs, participants assign backward pairs high JOLs at study (indicating that participants perceive backward pairs as related), but at test, participants often struggle to correctly retrieve the target (e.g., the illusion of competence; Koriat & Bjork, 2005).
-Backward pairs therefore provide a situation where the cue-target word pair appears strongly related at encoding (e.g., strong relatedness cues), but cues used to inform the judgment are weaker at test.
-Finally, Experiment 2 similarly included a frequency judgment group, which tested whether JOL reactivity patterns would continue to extend to this encoding task in the absence of forward pairs.
+Like forward pairs, participants typically assign backward pairs high JOLs at study (indicating that participants perceive backward pairs as related), but at test, participants often struggle to correctly retrieve the target (e.g., the illusion of competence; Koriat & Bjork, 2005).
+Backward pairs therefore provide a situation where the cue-target word pair appears strongly related at encoding (via associative relations), but cues used to inform the judgment are weaker at test.
+Finally, Experiment 2 similarly included a frequency-judgment group, which tested whether JOL reactivity patterns would continue to extend to this encoding task in the absence of forward pairs.

-Experiment 2: Backward vs. Unrelated Pairs
+Experiment 2: Backward versus Unrelated Pairs